 B Vitamins Can Be Easy

 B vitamins are important to just about every system in your body.
-They’re protective against common and potentially lethal chronic diseases.
-And, they’re important for a healthy pregnancy, hormone production, and for your hair, skin, and nails.
+And, they’re important for a healthy pregnancy, for hormone production, and for your hair, skin, and nails.
 While all of the B vitamins are in whole foods, there are a few that some people may struggle to get enough of.
 However avoiding deficiency is relatively easy with testing when indicated, and the addition of appropriate supplements.
-Hopefully, this article has helped you to B pro-active with your well-being!
+Hopefully, this article has helped you to B proactive with your well-being!

 Tell us in the comments: